majacQ/sdk/pkg/analyzer/doc/tutorial/ast.md

 - `GeneralizingAstVisitor` which makes it easy to visit general kinds of nodes, such as visiting any statement, or any expression.

-The one time you might want to implement `AstVisitor` rather than to extend one of the concrete subclasses is if it's critical that you implement _every_ visit method.
-The downside of doing this is that every time the AST structure is updated because of an enhancement to the language, your code will need to be updated to implement the newly added visit methods.

 As an example, let's assume you want to write some code to count the number of `if` statements in a given structure.
-You need to visit every node, because you can't know ahead of time where the `if` statements will be located, but there is one specific class of node that you need to visit, so you don't need to handle the general "groups" of nodes, so you'd want to create a subclass of `RecursiveAstVisitor`.
+You need to visit every node, because you can't know ahead of time where the `if` statements will be located, but there is one specific class of node that you need to visit, so you don't need to handle the general "groups" of nodes.
+The best approach for this example is to create a subclass of `RecursiveAstVisitor`.

 ```dart
 class IfCounter extends RecursiveAstVisitor<void> {